homagnibhatt/Udacity_Data_Analyat_Nanodegree_Projects/Project_7_Make_Effective_Data_Visualization/Readme.md

 The following changes were done:

 1. The chart type was now a storyboard type with the animating feature being the Age_Bucket (creating by grouping the age into defined groups in the R script).
-2. The Age_Bucket was introduce another crucial element Age, with respect to Titanic survivors and animating it helped to gain a very nice overview of the impact of Class, Sex, Count and Age factors in the survival of the Titanic passenges
+2. The Age_Bucket was introduce another crucial element Age, with respect to Titanic survivors and animating it helped to gain a very nice overview of the impact of Class, Sex, Count and Age factors in the survival of the Titanic passengers.

+Refences:
+dimplejs.org